Alton Towers: The Smiler

 In June 2015, sixteen people were injured on The Smiler ride, with two individuals requiring leg amputations.
 Merlin Entertainments originally released a press release blaming the crash on "human error."
-The Health and Safety Executive (HSE) concluded the crash occurred because "Merlin failed to put in place systems that allowed their engineers to work safely on the ride while it was running".
+However, the Health and Safety Executive concluded the crash occurred due to Merlin failing to put proper processes into place for operating the ride.
 During the subsequent court case, Merlin retracted their statement and pleaded guilty to a breach of health and safety law.
 The company was fined £5 million, with the court citing a "catalogue of errors" with Merlin's operating procedure and training.
-It is said that Merlin were blamed for rushing their employees and making them reduce down time as much as they possibly could.

 In June 2017, Alton Towers estate owner Nick Leslau repeated the discredited claim that the crash was due to "a human error", but added that "Merlin has paid a massive price, but the performance of the business has been exemplary and the share price is now at an all-time high."

 Sky Ride

 On 30 June 2004, due to a strong gust of wind, the Sky Ride cables became caught, jamming the ride.
 About 80 people were on the ride, and nine people had to be rescued by being abseiled down 200 foot cables.

-On 28 October 2007, a fire broke out in the Forbidden Valley Skyride station due to a faulty Halogen light.
-It caused a power cut on the Monorail ride and also had destroyed the roof of the station.
-The forbidden valley section of the park was evacuated shortly after the fire.
+On 28 October 2007, a fire broke out in the Forbidden Valley Skyride station, leading to a partial evacuation of the park.

-On 21 July 2009, another fire broke out, this time in the Cloud Cuckoo Land station, due to a faulty vending machine.
-The fire completely gutted the entire building.
-While the park was closed, a new station was designed and built, ready for the 2010 season.
+On 21 July 2009, another fire broke out, this time in the Fountain Square station, leading to the entire station being destroyed.
+During the latter half of the 2009 season and over the following winter, a new station was designed and built, ready for the 2010 season.

 Runaway Mine Train

-On 20 July 2006, when the train was entering the tunnel section of its course, two carriages uncoupled, with the front half of the train continuing up the slope while the rear half remained stuck in the tunnel.
-The front half failed to make it over the hill, rolled back and crashed into the rear half which had remained stuck in the tunnel.
+On 20 July 2006, when the train was entering the tunnel section of its course, two carriages uncoupled, with the front half of the train continuing up the slope while the rear half remained in the tunnel.
+The front half failed to make it over the hill, rolled back and crashed into the stationary rear half.
 Six people were taken to hospital and 23 others were treated for cuts and bruises.
 Following the incident the Runaway Mine Train was closed for the rest of the season.
 The train was only returned to full length operation in June the following year.

+Toxicator

+On 15 March 2025, the brand new ride Toxicator was shut down for roughly 2 hours and 45 minutes on its opening day due to an incident involving a drainage/sewer overspill directly under the ride.